Cone Beam CT – 3D Imaging Melbourne FL

 MEASURED RADIATION EXPOSURE

 All CBCT imaging machines expose the patient to radiation and it is always prudent to minimize the radiation exposure for the patient with each scan.
 There are several ways to achieve this goal.
 First, the patient should be conscious of the amount of radiation that the specific CBCT machine emits per scan.
 A downloadable PDF is available for a comparison of different machines.
 Second, the patient should request a focused field of view machine.

-! is means that the doctor can focus a study on the area that needs attention such as a section of the mouth or one TMJ, thus limiting the fi eld and total dosage of radiation delivered to the patient.
-Third, the patient should request a high resolution image at 76 microns to insure the greatest clarity for the best diagnosis and without an increase in the amount of radiation exposure.
+This means that the doctor can focus a study on the area that needs attention such as a section of the mouth or one TMJ, thus limiting the field and total dosage of radiation delivered to the patient.
+Third, the patient should request a high-resolution image at 76 microns to ensure the greatest clarity for the best diagnosis and without an increase in the amount of radiation exposure.